B2ORG/T6-B2OP-PATCH/README.md

 ## Chat commands on Plutonium

-On Plutonium 2905 and Live, you can use chat commands to manage characters.
+On Plutonium you can use chat commands to manage characters.
 After changing the settings, the game will have to be restarted to take effect (that's the recommended way to change characters in game, as stat command may not always work).
 The patch will only listen for the chat messages about characters for first two rounds.
 Enter following message into the chat:

 ```
 char <name>